What will I study?

 What kinds of work will I be able to do?

 A minor in athletic coaching will prepare you to make a positive impact on the well-rounded education of youth through sport and physical activity.
-Students who have minored in athletic coaching at USC typically find opportunities to coach youth in school and community settings.
+Students who have minored in athletic coaching at UofSC typically find opportunities to coach youth in school and community settings.
 Some students find they enjoy their course work in the minor so much that they choose to pursue a degree in physical education teaching.

 Typical Course Work